JulioPampuch/Front-end-Home-Page/README.md

-Home page from a bmx store using HTML and CSS.
+Home page responsive from a bmx store using HTML and CSS.